metio/terraform-provider-k8s/docs/data-sources/apigatewayv2_services_k8s_aws_stage_v1alpha1_manifest.md

 - `access_log_settings` (Attributes) Settings for logging access in a stage. (see [below for nested schema](#nestedatt--spec--access_log_settings))
 - `api_id` (String)
-- `api_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--api_ref))
+- `api_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--api_ref))
 - `auto_deploy` (Boolean)
 - `client_certificate_id` (String)
 - `default_route_settings` (Attributes) Represents a collection of route settings. (see [below for nested schema](#nestedatt--spec--default_route_settings))
 - `deployment_id` (String)
-- `deployment_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--deployment_ref))
+- `deployment_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--deployment_ref))
 - `description` (String)
 - `route_settings` (Attributes) (see [below for nested schema](#nestedatt--spec--route_settings))
 - `stage_variables` (Map of String)